 Explore this selection of tours and activities to make the most of your visit to Levi.

 We make our way around the Levi Fell and enjoy the diverse snowy scenery.
-Weather permitting, we will rise to the top of the fell from where we continue to a Lappish Hut Cafe where we’ll have coffee/tee & a bun.
-During the safari we will also see reindeers!
+In midway we’ll have hot drinks with a sweet bun in a Lappish Cafe.
+During the safari we might also see reindeers!
 The length of safari is ca. 35 km and its duration is approx. 2-3 hours.
 This is safari is also suitable for families with kids!

 On a husky tour, you’ll visit a local husky farm where friendly, excited dogs are ready to meet you.
 You’ll learn about their life, training, and care, and have the chance to pet and take photos with them.
 Then, you’ll ride through snowy landscapes in a sled pulled by the huskies — either as a passenger or even trying out driving, depending on the tour.
 Along the way, you’ll stop to enjoy the views, warm up with hot drinks, and hear stories from the guide.
 It’s a fun and unforgettable way to experience Lapland’s nature and traditions.